DeepEval just got a new look 🎉 Read the announcement to learn more.

 Input

 The input mimics a user interacting with your LLM application.
-The input is the direct input to your prompt template, and so SHOULD NOT CONTAIN your prompt template.
+The input can contain just text or text with images as well, it is the direct input to your prompt template, and so SHOULD NOT CONTAIN your prompt template.

 from deepeval.test_case import LLMTestCase